Best Mouse Settings for Apex Legends

 The ADS (Aim Down Sights) sensitivity in Apex Legends is a bit of an odd one.
 A lot of people note that aiming down sights somehow feels 'off' in this game, and that's because setting the ADS sensitivity to 1 in the game doesn't mean that your ADS sensitivity matches your hipfire sensitivity 1:1.

-In other words; aiming down the sights of your gun means that your aim is slowed down a bit if you’ve set the ADS sensitivity to 1.
-To further complicate the issue different scopes and sights all have a different FOV (Field Of View) meaning that there isn’t one exact ADS sensitivity that’ll match your hipfire sensitivity 1:1 at this point in time.
-We do hope that Respawn (the developers of Apex Legends) add in different sensitivity sliders for each different level of zoom, but for now we’ll have to make do with that we’ve got.
+In other words; aiming down the sights of your gun means that your aim is slowed down a bit if you've set the ADS sensitivity to 1.
+To further complicate the issue there's a variety of different scopes with different zoom levels in the game as well.
+We do hope that Respawn (the developers of Apex Legends) add in different sensitivity sliders for each different level of zoom, but for now we'll have to make do with that we've got.

 Most pros opt to leave their ADS sensitivity at 1.
-It’s a good starting point to go for, but if you want your ADS sensitivity to more closely match your hipfire sens we can recommend experimenting with values between 1.2 and 1.5.
-It’ll depend on your FOV settings and on what type of scope you like to use the most, but for most people the ‘sweet spot’ for approximating a true 1:1 conversion seems to be between 1.2 and 1.5.
+It's a good starting point to go for, but if you want your ADS sensitivity to more closely match your hipfire sens we can recommend experimenting with values between 1.2 and 1.5.
+Whatever works best for you will depend on your FOV settings and on what type of scope you like to use the most, but for most people the 'sweet spot' for approximating a true 1:1 conversion seems to be between 1.2 and 1.5.

 Best Refresh Rate for Apex Legends

-We’ve been saying it for a while now, but if you ask us (and the overwhelming majority of professionals that we analyze) 144 frames per second is the current standard for competitive gaming refresh rates.
-You simply cannot beat the fluidity of a 144 Hz (or higher) monitor, so if you’re serious about becoming competitive in any given multiplayer shooter we would definitely recommend you to take a look at 144 Hz gaming monitors.
+We've been saying it for a while now, but if you ask us (and the overwhelming majority of professionals that we analyze) 144 frames per second is the current minimum standard for competitive gaming refresh rates.

-Regardless; professional gamers are always out to get the most fluid experience possible, which is why almost every professional (in every game) that we’ve analyzed is using a monitor that’s capable of pushing at least 144 frames per second and a system with a dedicated graphics card that push enough frames to said monitor.
+Regardless; professional gamers are always out to get the most fluid experience possible, which is why almost every professional (in every game) that we've analyzed is using a monitor that's capable of pushing at least 144 frames per second and a system with a dedicated graphics card that push enough frames to said monitor.

 Best Resolution for Apex Legends